foexle/docker-maas/README.md

 Docker image for the Maas web interface
 ===
 This Docker image provides MAAS UI and API.
 This is not yet a fully functional MAAS environment it's designed for API testing purposes.
+Furthermore it's not recommended to use systemd in Docker!

 A [Docker image](https://hub.docker.com/r/foexle/maas-server) for testing the [MAAS](https://launchpad.net/maas) web interface.